 - Configurable approval routes

 - End-to-end data lifecycle traceability

-As it currently stands, VERA can add this functionality to cornerstone solutions like Micro Focus ALM (formerly HPE), Tricentis qTest (formerly QASymphony) and Atlassian Jira, but development continues to enable VERA to be extended to additional Agile focused, SDLC solutions.
+As it currently stands, VERA can add this functionality to cornerstone solutions like Micro Focus ALM (formerly HPE), Tricentis qTest (formerly QASymphony) and other leading tools, but development continues to enable VERA to be extended to additional Agile focused, SDLC solutions.